-- You cannot normally change your choice of module or apply to study additional modules after the final enrolment date has passed.
-Permission to change to your choice of module or to apply to study additional modules after module start, is even more restricted.
-If you believe you have exceptional reasons that explain why you have missed the final enrolment date, or which support a change of module choice or number of modules after the module start date, you should contact your Student Support Team may be able to approve a late registration, under exceptional circumstances. - 5.27 Requests to change to a different module must be completed by 28 calendar days after the module start date.
+- 5.26 You cannot normally change your choice of module or apply to study additional modules after the final enrolment date has passed.
+Permission to change your choice of module or to apply to study additional modules after the module start date(s) is even more restricted.
+If you believe you have exceptional reasons that explain why you have missed the final enrolment date, or which support a change of module choice or number of modules after the module start date, you should contact your Student Support Team to discuss your options.
+Your Student Support Team may be able to approve a late registration under exceptional circumstances. - 5.27 Requests to change to a different module must be completed by 28 calendar days after the module start date.
 If your request to change a module after the final enrolment date is accepted, the change will be treated for fee liability purposes as having been made on the day before the module start date.
-Changes of this type are limited to one per module presentation period. - 5.28 Subject to availability, a request to change a module enrolment or registration will be approved if it is made following the notification of a fail result for a previous module and notification of the fail result is received after the final enrolment date but not more than 28 calendar days after the module start date that you want to change enrolment or registration.
+Changes of this type are limited to one per module presentation period.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025